 Installing on Linux¶

-If you’re on Ubuntu, you can install Atom from a third-party repository.
+If you’re on Ubuntu, you can install Atom from the main package repository:

 On other operating systems, you can install Atom from the official packages on the Atom website.